The audit of local authorities in England

 ICAS will keep you informed of any Local Audit developments through our quarterly editions of Audit News.

 We will provide more help and support as the Local Audit regime evolves, to meet any highlighted demands.

 How do I complain?

-If you are not happy with the service you have received from us in respect of your applications please contact the department's Director, Lesley Byrne in the first instance on 0131 347 0245 or email and she will revert back to you.
+If you are not happy with the service you have received from us in respect of your applications please contact the Director of Regulatory Monitoring in the first instance on 0131 347 0286 or email and they will revert back to you.

 The EU Service Directive and The Provision of Services Regulations

 In accordance with the requirements of the EU Services Directive, which was brought into UK law by The Provision of Services Regulations 2009, information is available about the rules, regulations and formalities that apply to service activities in other EU countries.
 This information can be found through Points of Single Contact (PSCs), which are online e-government portals.
 Guidance is available on the UK Government's website.